php-amqplib/RabbitMqBundle/README.md

 As you can see, this is as simple as implementing one method: __ConsumerInterface::execute__.

-Keep in mind that your callbacks _need to be registered_ as normal Symfony2 services.
+Keep in mind that your callbacks _need to be registered_ as normal Symfony services.
 There you can inject the service container, the database service, the Symfony logger, and so on.

 See [https://github.com/php-amqplib/php-amqplib/blob/master/doc/AMQPMessage.md](https://github.com/php-amqplib/php-amqplib/blob/master/doc/AMQPMessage.md) for more details of what's part of a message instance.